Chief Executive Officer

 Seller Lead, Square, Inc.

 Alyssa Henry was elected to Intel’s board of directors as an independent director in January 2020.
 She has served as Seller Lead for Square, Inc. -- a provider of software, hardware, and financial services for small businesses and individuals -- since 2014.
 She oversees global engineering, product management, design, sales, marketing, partnerships, and support for Square’s seller facing software and financial services products.

 Prior to Square, she served in various positions with Amazon.com, Inc. from 2006 to 2014, including as Vice President of Amazon Web Services Storage Services, where she led services including Amazon S3, Amazon EBS, and Amazon Lambda; and as Amazon’s director of software development for ordering, with responsibility for Amazon’s ordering workflow software and databases.
 Before Amazon, Ms. Henry spent 12 years at Microsoft Corporation working on databases and data access technologies in a variety of engineering, program management, and product unit management roles.

 Ms. Henry started her career as a developer in the financial services industry.
-She has served as a member of the board of directors of Unity Technologies, a privately-held company, since December 2018.
+She has served as a member of the board of directors of Unity Software Inc., a public company, since December 2018.